nicklafferty/craftycody/content/life/south-padre-island-tx.md

 The island is filled with high-rise condos and billionaires are currently buying up real estate and renovating it.
 While that means prices will skyrocket, it's looking terrific and updated.

+I want to run down what we were up to in South Padre to help convince fellow Texans (or anyone!) to make the drive and visit.

 ## Beach

 ## Restaurants